ThomasCode92/crwn-clothing/README.md

 - **ESLint** - For enforcing code quality and consistent coding standards.
 - **Prettier** - For automated code formatting to maintain a clean and uniform codebase.
 - **Husky** – Manages Git hooks to automate tasks such as pre-commit checks.

+### Testing

+This project incorporates a comprehensive testing setup to ensure reliability and prevent regressions.

+- **Vitest** - A Vite-native testing framework that offers fast test execution and seamless integration with the existing development setup.
+Vitest ensures that unit tests run efficiently and remain easy to maintain.
+- **React Testing Library** - A lightweight solution for testing React components by focusing on component behavior rather than implementation details.
+It encourages better testing practices by interacting with components the way users would, enhancing test reliability.

+Tests for this project can be executed using the `npm test` command.